 • Oversee and administer KV Connect Steering committee activities/initiatives.

-• Keep 6-mo. reserve in Balance Sheet for emergency or catastrophic circumstances, and at yearend, add minimum of 1% of current year’s surplus to the building maintenance fund.
-Project 2% surplus as percent of gross revenue.
+• [MORITORIUM FOR 2021: Keep 6-mo. reserve in Balance Sheet for emergency or catastrophic circumstances, and at yearend, add minimum of 1% of current year’s surplus to the building maintenance fund.
+Project 2% surplus as percent of gross revenue, not to include CMGC income or earnings on investments.]

 • Continue employee Workplace Wellness program.